Our Pledge Towards Sustainability

 Phasing out of coal by 2040

-No Deforestation, No Expansion on Peat and No Exploitation
+No Deforestation, No Peat and No Exploitation

-RM150 million community investment and 100,000 volunteer hours
+Investing RM150 million in communities and 100,000 annual volunteer hours

-Mobilising RM100 bil by 2024
+Mobilising RM100 billion in Sustainable Finance by 2024

 International Chamber of Commerce (ICC) Sustainable Trade Finance Working Group